-Toledo area Salvation Army assistance programs.
+Toledo area and Lucas County Salvation Army assistance programs.

 A number of assistance programs and social services are provided in the Toledo Ohio area by the Salvation Army.
 Assistance may be offered with one or more of the following needs below.
 In addition to supporting families in Toledo, emergency assistance and case management is also offered for all of Wood, Ottawa, and Lucas Counties Ohio.